Question

 Hi Gramps,

 I hope I can phrase my question properly.
 I understand that we all have free agency.
-I also understand that we can pray to Heavenly Father for blessings, help, guidance, etc. both material and spiritual things can be asked for.
+I also understand that we can pray to Heavenly Father for blessings, help, guidance, etc., both material and spiritual things can be asked for.
 We can pray for others to be softened to accept the gospel.
 We can pray for a child to pass a test at school.
-We can pray for alot of things.
-But if the Lord allows all their free agency, then doesn’t the presume he won’t interfere on our behalf even if we pray for him to?
+We can pray for a lot of things.
+But if the Lord allows all their free agency, then doesn’t the presumption he won’t interfere on our behalf even if we pray for him to?
 For example, to soften someone’s heart.
 Isn’t that, in a sense, interfering with that person’s free agency?

-An if that is the case, that no matter what we pray for, the Lord is bound by our free agency, then why pray at all?
-And in the matter of Him knowing us better then we know ourselves, doesn’t that make it ridiculous to pray for something that he already knows the outcome?
+If that is the case, that no matter what we pray for, the Lord is bound by our free agency, then why pray at all?
+And in the matter of Him knowing us better than we know ourselves, doesn’t that make it ridiculous to pray for something that he already knows the outcome?
 And if He can’t interfere in our free agency, then why thank Him?
 Thanking him for our health?
 That is a direct consequence of how we live.
 Thanking him for our job?
 That again implies he intervened and thereby interfered with someone’s free agency.
 Thanking him for our food?
-Again, we worked, we are healthy due to our lifestyle and we paid for our food or we grew it.
-These are questions I am struggling with, and frankly I feel blasphemous even questioning these principles.
-How can I teach my children when I don’t know myself why it is important to pray.
-Sure you can say it is to humble myself, teach me gratitude, etc. etc., but those are just platitudes.
+Again, we worked, we are healthy due to our lifestyle, and we paid for our food or we grew it.
+These are questions I am struggling with, and frankly, I feel blasphemous even questioning these principles.
+How can I teach my children when I don’t know myself why it is important to pray?
+Sure, you can say it is to humble myself, teach me gratitude, etc., but those are just platitudes.
 Is there a concrete answer to my query?

 Thank you for taking the time to answer my question, and I am sure there will be more in the future.
 I have added this website to my favorites list.